Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 targets.
 An outcome recorded for the same UUID and side at an earlier state is not displayed as the current decision.

-Image targets whose canonical state is `rag_wf_notapplicable` are dormant.
-They do not produce review controls, pending-review requests, database lookups, Google Sheets rows, or transitions.
-When review discovers image work, the content source must first activate that side explicitly at `rag_wf_ng2`;
-only then does it re-enter the ordinary image-review workflow.
-Active image panels also expose the controlled `source-decisions` metadata when present.
+Every canonical image target starts at `rag_wf_ng2` and participates in the ordinary review controls, pending-review requests, lookups, rows, and transitions.
+A PRG review advances it directly to NG3.
+Image panels expose the controlled `ignored` metadata when present; `decorative` records an omitted decorative source image.
+The shared readers retain `rag_wf_notapplicable` only for historical compatibility, and canonical content must not author it.

 ### 2. Submit a review request